 FAIR: It's one thing to be very clear that he is a part of an enormous drug-trafficking network that nets all sorts of proceeds that go into various pockets, but how about the reality that he's been on the CIA payroll?

 NORTHAM: But the diplomatic cables are not meant to analyze or offer solutions, says Thomas Johnson, an Afghanistan expert at the Naval Postgraduate School.
 The cables are just raw data and observations, but when they're leaked like this, they can send out the wrong signal, says Johnson.

-Mr. THOMAS JOHNSON (Naval Postgraduate School): The average Afghan looks at us and says, why is it taking so long, and they've completely lost confidence in us.
+THOMAS JOHNSON: The average Afghan looks at us and says, why is it taking so long, and they've completely lost confidence in us.
 So many of the average Afghans will look at this and say, hey, you know, their perception is the United States just isn't doing enough.
 There's some truth in that, but there's a much bigger story, actually.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.